apacheignite/documentation/data-grid/data-loading.md

   ]
 }
 [/block]
 When `Person` objects become partition-ID aware, each node can query only those partitions that belong to the node.
 In order to do that, you can inject an instance of Ignite into your cache store and use it to determine partitions that belong to the local node.
-These partition IDs can be used to improve load queries.

 Below is an example code snippet that demonstrates how to use `Affinity` to load only local partitions.
 Note that example code is single-threaded, however it can be very effectively parallelized by partition ID.
 [block:code]
 {